 It is unacceptable for ANY student to hit or kick a teacher.
-It's also detrimental to others in the class to have valuable instruction taken away by repeated disruptions by an unruly student.
-This issue seems to have significantly increased post-COVID.
+It's also detrimental to others in the class to have valuable instruction taken away by an unruly student.

 The Safe Schools Act was designed to protect the rights of everyone in the classroom; educators and children do not forfeit their rights to a safe work environment when they enter a school.